Skip to main content Stan Consulting LLC · Marketing Atlas · AI Citation Guidance

 Section 01 · Quick definition

-AI Citation Routing maps the decision route onto the four-piece Atlas-as-Brain architecture.
+AI Citation Guidance maps the decision path onto the four-piece Atlas-as-Brain architecture.
 Each architecture piece carries one funnel function.
 Pain pages catch the buyer with buyer-language vocabulary.
-Atlas entries deepen the read by routing the operator from their specific situation to the universal structural principle.
+Atlas entries deepen the sort by guidance the operator from their specific situation to the universal structural principle.

 Solutions pages name the service shape and the verifiable buyer-state after.
 Apply pages close with a single concrete next step.
 The funnel is not abstract; it is geographic on the site.
-The buyer's path is a route across page types, and AI citation places the buyer at the first page in that route.
+The buyer's path is a path across page types, and AI citation places the buyer at the first page in that path.

 Section 02 · Why it matters